SWIMN S1 is claimed to deliver a better boost

 One 2.5-hour charge of its 4,400-mAh lithium battery should reportedly be good for 22 minutes of continuous use, or 50 minutes of more typical "mixed" use.
 The whole rig weighs in at a claimed 8.2 lb (3.7 kg), and can be used in fresh or salt water at temperatures ranging from 32 to 104 ºF (0 to 40 ºC).

-To activate the motor, users simultaneously press two buttons on either side of the front of the board – it stops when they let go.
+To activate the motor, users simultaneously press two buttons on either side of the front of the scooter – it stops when they let go.
 Those buttons are said to be sandproof, so they shouldn't get jammed up at the beach.
 Additionally, a safety grille keeps fingers away from the twin impellers.

 If you're interested in putting that claim to the test for yourself, you can currently get a SWIMN S1 via its current Kickstarter campaign.
 A pledge of US$169 is required (planned retail $249), with shipping estimated for next March – if it reaches production.